 (Ct.
 App.
 1992).

 When a case is assigned to a newly appointed judge prior to the appointee's taking the judicial oath, the time limit to request a substitution commences on the date the appointee becomes a judge.
+State ex rel.
 Strong v.
-Dane County Circuit Court, 184 Wis.
+Circuit Court, 184 Wis.
 2d 223

 (Ct.
 App.
 1994).

 There is no “trial court" under sub.
 (4) until after a bindover.
 A motion to reduce bail prior to the bindover was not a motion to the trial court that prevented filing a request for substitution.
+State ex rel.
 Mace v.
-Green Lake Co.
 Circuit Court, 193 Wis.
 2d 208

 , 532 N.W.2d 720

 A defendant who is charged jointly with another defendant may not obtain substitution of a judge under sub.
 (6) when the codefendant is not yet before the court.
 Sub.
 (6) applies in all multiple defendant actions when a codefendant is unavailable to join or refuses to join a substitution request.
+State ex rel.
 Garibay v.
-Circuit Court for Kenosha County, 2002 WI App 164
+Circuit Court, 2002 WI App 164

 , 256 Wis.
 2d 438